otterclean/otterclean/README.md

-# System Cleanup TUI
+# OtterClean

-System Cleanup TUI is an open-source, terminal-based system cleanup and optimization tool designed for command-line enthusiasts.
+OtterClean is an open-source, terminal-based system cleanup and optimization tool designed for command-line enthusiasts.
 It provides a user-friendly Terminal User Interface (TUI) for various system maintenance tasks, including Docker management, cache cleaning, and disk usage analysis.

 ## Features